CalliStef/Callista-Lucia/docs/customization.md

 ## Task 1 - Set Your Starting Page

-Before we begin prototyping, let’s start by choosing which page will be your starting point.
+Before we begin **prototyping**, let’s start by choosing which page will be your starting point.
 By setting a starting page, users will be directed to that particular page first before any other.
-For this mockup, we will set the log-in frame as our starting page.
+For this **mockup,** we will set the log-in frame as our starting page.

 **1.1** *right-click* on the log-in frame then choose **add starting point**.